成人大片

 Assumed Knowledge CHEM1101

-Restrictions Not available to students with SACE Stage 2 Chemistry Subject Achievement Grade of C+ or greater, or equivalent.
+Restrictions Available only to students with SACE Stage 2 Chemistry Subject Achievement Grade of C+ or greater, or equivalent.

 Assessment Exam, online summative work, practical work, lecture tests